 It’s worth noting that each of the requirements must be met in order for the employer to classify a worker as an independent contractor.
 Additionally, proof of meeting said criteria must be in place for the court to recognize that a worker has been properly classified as an independent contractor.
 The court framed its decision by characterizing the misclassification of independent contractors as harmful and unfair to workers, competitors, and the public as a whole.

 Understandably, this decision has upended the existing independent contractor labor market.
 Many workers who were originally classified as independent contractors are now, no longer legally able to be classified as such.
-Whether a worker should be classified as an employee or independent contractor has considerable financial and legal significance for all parties involved.
-If a worker is classified as an employee, the employer bears the responsibility of paying Social Security and payroll taxes, unemployment insurance taxes and state employment taxes.
+Whether a worker should be classified as an employee or independent contractor has considerable financial and legal significance for all parties involved, as well as changes the kind of options available for their own development.
+For example, https://yoursgi.com/trades/airtime/ is available to contractors in the HVAC industry who need help revitalizing their businesses but is not as useful for non-contractors.
+In a similar vein, if a worker is classified as an employee, the employer bears the responsibility of paying Social Security and payroll taxes, unemployment insurance taxes and state employment taxes.
 Additionally, said employer must provide worker’s compensation, and must comply with all related state and federal statutes governing the wages, hours, and working conditions of employees.

 Suddenly, a position which cost a company very little to fill, may now cost a considerably larger sum of money.
 Take the example of real estate agents.
 Many of these people previously had to work additional full-time positions and carry out real-estate activities on the side.
 Why?
 Under classification as an independent contractor, firms like Dickson, Century 21, RE/MAX, Coldwell Banker, and others did not have to offer benefits or insurance of any kind.